softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

   </tbody>
 </table>

-akka-stream is still faster, however the difference is much smaller then before, about 1.5x.
-In this test probably the I/O is the most significant, with the stream processing having a smaller overhead.
+akka-stream is still faster, however the difference is much smaller then before, about **1.5x**.
+In this test probably the I/O is the most significant, with the stream processing having a smaller impact on the end results.

 # Merging sorted streams